availproject/avail-light/client/README.md

 ## Identity

 In the Avail network, a light client's identity can be configured using the `identity.toml` file.
 If not specified, a secret URI will be generated and stored in the identity file when the light client starts.
 To use an existing secret URI, set the `avail_secret_uri` entry in the `identity.toml` file.
 Secret URI will be used to derive Sr25519 key pair for signing.
 Location of the identity file can be specified using `--identity` option.
 Parameter `avail_secret_seed_phrase` is deprecated and replaced with `avail_secret_uri`.
 More info can be found on [Substrate URI documentation](https://polkadot.js.org/docs/keyring/start/suri/).

+Since identity is stored in plain-text, to improve security, `--avail-passphrase` CLI parameter should be used.
+For maximum security, avoid using identity file and pass Secret URI through `--avail-suri` CLI parameter.

 ## Configuration reference